aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

 The asteroids found within the cloud are interactive with the weaponry of some of the ships in the game allowing the player to use them as a part of their combat strategy:

-* Torpedo - Corvette torpedoes can be used to break apart large asteroids or pulverize smaller ones into dust.
+* Torpedo - Corvette torpedoes can be used to break apart larger asteroid particles or pulverize smaller ones into dust.
-* Heavy Guns - Guns from the Dreadnought and the Corvette can be used to push asteroids around to change their direction and velocity.
+* Heavy Guns - Guns from the Dreadnought and the Corvette can be used to push asteroid particles around to change their direction and velocity.

 Asteroids will follow the same physical model as the ships and will have inertia which will cause them to deal massive damage to the hull of any unfortunate ship to collide with one of them at speed.